1. Resume examples

 Copied!

-The skills section of a college student CV should be defined by the job you're looking to attain.
+The skills section of a college student resume should be defined by the job you're looking to attain.
 Even at this early stage of life, job seekers often have more relevant skills and professional qualities than they give themselves credit for.
-The trick is to choose and describe them correctly on your CV.
+The trick is to choose and describe them correctly on your resume.

-The master list is a free-form document — electronic or or even a piece of paper — where you write down every skill and quality you can think of.
+Start by creating a master list.
+The master list is a free-form document—electronic or even a piece of paper—where you write down every skill and quality you can think of.
 Keep your master list handy for reference whenever a new job opportunity arises.
 Grab it for easy cherry-picking to tailor each new version of your specific resume to the job application.

 Expert tip